THINGS TO DECLUTTER IN OCTOBER

 - Things you bought which seemed a good idea at the time but you never use – Think about what you could have done with the money and shop more mindfully in the future.

-- Bad memories – We carry our memories with us but don’t let bad memories cloud your thoughts.
+- Bad memories – We carry our memories with us but don’t let bad memories clutter your thoughts.

 - Any information that you can find on the internet if you need it – Instruction manuals or maps?